wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 == Screenshots ==

 1. The settings panel of the plugin
+2. The settings for the widget
-2. The rendered wishlist page
+3. The rendered wishlist page

 == Changelog ==